A nurse cleans the injection site on a woman's arm before giving her a shot.

 The flu vaccine is usually effective for six months, about the length of flu season.
 Getting your flu shot early will provide the best protection.
 Depending on your age, there are some specific vaccination recommendations:

 • Ages 6 months to 8 years old: For children getting a flu shot for the first time, two doses are needed.
 The CDC recommends kids get their first dose as soon as possible so that they can get their second dose by the end of October.
-If your child has received a flu shot in the past, they’ll only need one dose – which they should get by the end of October.
+If your child has received at least two flu shots in the past, they’ll only need one dose – which they should get by the end of October.

 • FluMist is a safe option for kids 2 years old and up who don’t have contraindications.
 This can be a good option if your little one is concerned about getting a shot.